Mills Shelving | Australian Shelving and Components Provider

 Businesses seeking adaptability should review the benefits of adjustable and customisable shelving options, which simplify the transition from cold storage to dry-use storage.

 In some conversions, panels may need reinforcement or alteration before new shelving can be installed.
-Guidance on fitting shelving correctly into coolroom panels helps reduce damage and prolong the life of both the panels and the shelving.

 Maintenance After Conversion